majatre/method2comment/README.md

 # Method2comment
-Project on predicting natural language comments for Java methods using Neural Machine Translation and Graph Neural Networks.
+Project on predicting natural language comments for Java methods using Sequence-to-sequence and Graph Neural Networks.

 ## Training